The time it takes—–Lorraine Ellis Harr

 This is all to say, perhaps, that the time it takes for anything, whether it’s socks warming, or snow gathering or melting, or crows moving along, it just takes the time it will take, and there’s no sense to being impatient or wishing it were otherwise.
 I know this and forget, over and over.

 The pandemic will end when it ends.
-There will be a time for travel, for hugging my son, seeing family and friends, and my frustrations, disappointments, and impatience are as useless as waiting for the snow to fall or melt.
+There will be a time for travel, for hugging my son, seeing family and friends.
+My frustrations, disappointments, and impatience are as useless as waiting for the snow to fall or melt.

 This is just to say, perhaps, that I could better spend my time watching the snow and rain, watching the crows, and fly with them in imagination.